Etiquette of Blogging

 Checking your site for plagiarism can be a maddening task even for the most calm and centered person.
 Before you start this task, be prepared with whatever happens to be your favorite form of stress relief.
 I tend to do the job with a glass of red wine in hand.

-BLOGGING Etiquette RULE #4
+Blogging Etiquette Rule #4

-Generic emails with link requests or requests for guest blogging opportunities will Probably be ignored.
+Generic emails with link requests or requests for guest blogging opportunities will probably be ignored.

 Links from trusted, established blogs can send more visitors to your site and help your site rank better for relevant search terms in search engine results.